syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/bezier/bezier.md

 ### How to customize Bezier Segment Thumb Shape

-The bezier connector can have any number of segments in between the source and the target point.
-By default, these segments are rendered as circles .
-The `Shape` property of `SegmentThumbSettings` allows to define the shape of the segment thumb.
+The Bezier connector can have multiple segments between the source and target points.
+By default, these segments are rendered as circles, but this can be customized either globally or for individual connectors using the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) class.

- This feature ensures that the shape is updated regardless of whether the  `InheritSegmentThumbShape` enum value is added to the `Constraints` property of the diagram.
-If you apply the `InheritSegmentThumbShape` constraints, the shape will be updated at the diagram level.
-Without these constraints, the shape will be updated at the connector level.

- To make the shapes visible, ensure that the `DragSegmentThumb` enum is added to the connector's constraints.
+To change the segment thumb shape for all Bezier connectors, configure the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) property of the SfDiagramComponent class and set the Shape property to the desired shape.

+To customize the segment thumb shape for a specific connector, first disable the [InheritSegmentThumbShape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorConstraints.html#Syncfusion_Blazor_Diagram_ConnectorConstraints_InheritSegmentThumbShape) constraint.
+Then, configure the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) property of the Connector class, specifying the desired shape using the [Shape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html#Syncfusion_Blazor_Diagram_SegmentThumbSettings_Shape) property of the [SegmentThumbSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SegmentThumbSettings.html) class.

 The following predefined shapes are provided:

 | Shape name | Shape |
 |-------- | -------- |